amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 ## Electroplating Resin

-Depending on the plate thickness, it can have a relatively negligible impact on the overall dimensions of the part.
+Depending on the plate thickness, plating can have a relatively minimal impact on the dimensions of the part.

 <a href="https://i.imgur.com/WGS2In8.png"><img src="https://i.imgur.com/WGS2In8.png" height="700" title="source: imgur.com"/></a>